-The survey carried out by HR consultancy Penna, in which 1,000 managers participated, also revealed that while 81% agree that development of staff potential is fairly or extremely important, 30% of managers said their organisation have not defined what potential looks like for them.
+The survey carried out by HR consultancy Penna, in which 1,000 managers participated, also revealed that while 81% agree that development of staff potential is fairly or extremely important, 30% of managers said their organisation has not defined what potential looks like for them.

 Penna also surveyed 1,000 employees.
 71% of the employees said they were more likely to stay with an employer that recognised their potential, but 24% of those had no idea whether or not their employer thought they had what it takes.
 Furthermore, when potential was recognised, only 23% said there had been any investment in developing that potential.